kubernetes/kubernetes/docs/design/secrets.md

 ## Abstract

-A proposal for the distribution of secrets (passwords, keys, etc) to the Kubelet and to containers inside Kubernetes using a custom volume type.
+A proposal for the distribution of secrets (passwords, keys, etc) to the LMKTFYlet and to containers inside LMKTFY using a custom volume type.

 ## Motivation

-Secrets are needed in containers to access internal resources like the Kubernetes master or external resources such as git repositories, databases, etc.  Users may also want behaviors in the kubelet that depend on secret data (credentials for image pull from a docker registry) associated with pods.
+Secrets are needed in containers to access internal resources like the LMKTFY master or external resources such as git repositories, databases, etc.  Users may also want behaviors in the lmktfylet that depend on secret data (credentials for image pull from a docker registry) associated with pods.

 Goals of this design: